bwooceli/ccra/readme.md

 # Craft Car Racing Alliance

 This software is used to manage the Craft Car Racing Alliance.
-It is a Django application that uses a PostgreSQL database.
+It is a Django application that can use a local SQLite database or connect to a database server.
+SQLite is used by default.

 ## Hardware